 An Internet exchange point (IXP) is a physical location through which Internet infrastructure companies such as Internet Service Providers (ISPs) and CDNs connect with each other to exchange traffic in a mutually beneficial way.

 What are the main benefits of doing peering in an IXP?

 ISPs depend heavily on IP Transit, if one of these providers fails, the ISP may lose routing control and present service disruptions.
 The exchange of traffic in an IXP constitutes an alternative route for the data, thus acting as a protection for your transit circuits during transit failures.

 This increase in redundancy minimizes the dependency on the transit provider while generating savings and improving the experience for the end-users by lowering latency.

 Better user experience

-Directly related to the previous point, peering can contribute to the improvement of the end user experience.
+Directly related to the previous point, peering can contribute to the improvement of the end-user experience.
 How?
 A key benefit of public peering is that it keeps the traffic local in an IXP; In other words, it creates a more direct route between network operators, which brings significant reductions in the distance that the data must travel.
-The result is lower latency and experience without interruptions or delay in the content.
+The result is lower latency and experience without interruptions or delays in the content.

 By routing part of their traffic through participating IXP networks, service providers decrease the capacity load on their IP Transit or transport links, which generates operational savings.